 Ultimate: Transcendence – Transforms Zenyatta into a healing beacon, making him immune to damage but unable to use other abilities until it finishes.
 He also constantly heals himself and those around him.

-Floating Robot Death Monk wasn’t something I’d considered as a possible playable character in a video game before, but here we are.
+Floating Robot Death Monk wasn’t something we’d considered as a possible playable character in a video game before, but here we are.
 Zenyatta has a good mix of support and offensive abilities, and his ultimate is up there with Mercy for pure staying power of a team.
 His basic attacks have great range, perfect accuracy and do very good damage, making him a threat on his own, particularly with Orb of Discord.
 Orb of Harmony on a tank will make them nearly unkillable and he’s a great attacking support thanks to high move speed, but having to keep allies and enemies within line of sight can be a challenge on his small health pool.
 Occupying an offense/support middle-ground, if your team needs a healer but you can’t drag yourself away from those elimination numbers, he might be the robo-boy for you.

 – D.Va: Discord Orb chews through her stacked HP with ease and Harmony will stop most of her damage.